 In 1910, when Sharman first started cross dressing, little was known about the subject.
-She was fearful of embarrassing her wife, and for 35 years concealed her interest in crossdressing by buying women's clothes, wearing them once, and then throwing them away in order to avoid taking them home.
-In spite of these precautions, accidental discoveries were frequent, and each time, "there was always a hassle.'
+She was fearful of embarrassing her wife, and for 35 years concealed her interest in crossdressing by buying then throwing them away in order to avoic taking them home.
+In spite of these precautions, accidental discoveries were frequent, and each time, "there was always a hassle."

-"If I had known then (47 years ago) what I know now, I would never have gotten married," Sharman said, "a woman wants a whole man.
+"If I had known then (47 years ago) what I know now, I would never have gotter married," Sharman said, "a woman wants a whole man.
 It's not fair for her to marry half a man."